phcp-tech/hkc/README.md

 480: National Art

-### 3.4 H3: The relationship between human and nature
+### 3.4 H3: The relationship between Human and Nature

 This category is divided into science and technology, and reserving a major category for future technologies.